JasdeepSidhu13/p2_continuous-control/README.md

 - `checkpoint_critic.pth`: saved model weights for the critic
 - `Continuous_Control.ipynb`: explore the unity environment
 - `Continuous_Control_1agent.ipynb`: notebook containing the solution
-- `Crawler.ipynb`: notebook containing the code for trainign the four legged creature problem (see below)
+- `Crawler.ipynb`: notebook containing the code for training the four legged creature problem (see below)

 ### Instructions